Q1 2022 Earnings Preview

 As shown above, P/Es have contracted, and NTM earnings expectations have continued to increase all year – bucking the trend of what has historically happened – stocks tend to go higher so long as forward estimates are rising.
 In our view, there is information in this price pattern because stocks lead revisions historically by about 3-5 months.
 We’ll see if this time is different, as stocks tend to not lie.
 We remain cognizant on watching management’s commentary, as this will be our best way to put our ear to the ground on EPS revisions.

-Luckily, our funds tend to utilize volatility as an exposure, which helps us remain convicted that we are properly positioned given the current climate.
+Luckily, our funds tend to utilize volatility as an exposure, which we believe helps us remain convicted that we are properly positioned given the current climate.

 Past performance is not indicative of future results.
 This material is not financial advice or an offer to sell any product.
 The information contained herein should not be considered a recommendation to purchase or sell any particular security.
 Forward looking statements cannot be guaranteed.